rahulmayuran/Hibernate/README.md

 1. Embeddable(An Entity class must be marked as @Embeddable and in another class we can use it as @Embedded)
 2. C3PO(Connection pooling example)
+3. Added Enumerated classes and linked to Entity class

 # XML